-Many parishes are using their energy to support people via the phone, emails, and social media.
+Many parishes are using their energy to support people via phone, emails, and social media.
 This important work is a way of reminding people that they are not alone.

 We urge you to continue this work, and perhaps to ask yourself, who might be being forgotten?
-There may be parishioners who don’t usually have a lot of regular contact, for example through parish choir or study groups, and so reaching out to those who might not already be in parish Whatsapp groups or mailing lists is especially important.
+There may be parishioners who don’t usually have a lot of regular contact, for example through parish choir or study groups, and so reaching out to those who might not already be in parish groups or on mailing lists is especially important.